 ASSISTIVE TECHNOLOGY: DEFINITION Assistive Technology consists of devices or services that help people to achieve greater independence and to enhance the quality of their lives.
-The Assistance Technology Act of 1998, Amended 2004, see summary: (https://www.disability.gov/resource/assistive-technology-act-of-2004-public-law-108-364/) defines an assistive technology device as “…any item, piece of equipment or product system, whether acquired commercially off the shelf, modified or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”
+The Assistive Technology Act was passed in 1988 and subsequently amended in 1998 and 2004.
+It was reauthorized in 2014 as the Workforce Innovation and Opportunity Act of 2014.
+See summary: (https://acl.gov/about-acl/authorizing-statutes/workforce-innovation-and-opportunity-act).
+The act defines an assistive technology device as “…any item, piece of equipment or product system, whether acquired commercially off the shelf, modified or customized, that is used to increase, maintain, or improve functional capabilities of individuals with disabilities.”

 ASSISTIVE TECHNOLOGY DEVICES (Also called Assistive Devices): Assistive technology devices can be simple or complex, depending upon the needs of the individual.
 The following are categories and examples summarized from the National Library of Medicine: MedlinePlus website: https://www.nlm.nih.gov/medlineplus/assistivedevices.html